ps-manish/-GLAB-908.1.1-DevSecOps/README.md

 ## The DevSecOps Car Ride

-Imagine that you are taking a car ride with a developer, a ***Security Officer:***, and an infrastructure guy.
+Imagine that you are taking a car ride with a developer, a Security Officer, and an infrastructure guy.
 As you drive along, you discuss the challenges of implementing DevSecOps in your organization.
 Here's a transcript of your conversation:

 ***You***: So, how do we make sure that security is integrated into the development process from the very beginning?